 Musculoskeletal Association of Chartered Physiotherapists (MACP)

-The rest of my time is taken up enjoying the outdoors with my wife and three young children.
-I balance my love of food by keeping fit with local triathlons and recently completed the Cardiff Half Marathon.
-I enjoy watching and supporting rugby, with the Gwent Dragons, Wales and the All Blacks.
+Away from work I enjoy keeping active in the outdoors with my wife and three young children.
+I balance my love of food by keeping fit with running, cycling and swimming.
+I enjoy watching and supporting a range of sports, particularly rugby with Risca RFC, Wales and the All Blacks.